The Holy Trinity Column, Olomouc, Czech Republic

 As I come into the main square of Olomouc, it’s actually the Town Hall that first captures my attention.

-Right in the middle of the square, its position and size means it presides over this space.
-The tall tower with its green turret, the red tiled roof protecting the civic centre, the porticos on the side protecting the citizens from the elements.
+Right in the middle of the square, its position and size mean it presides over this space.
+The tall tower with its green turret, the red-tiled roof protecting the civic centre, and the porticos on the side protecting the citizens from the elements.

 On the northern face of the building is an astronomical clock and on the western side is an impressive fountain.